Agriculture in RI

 Rhode Island Land Trust Council

-The Rhode Island Land Trust Council is a coalition of the state’s land trusts - community-based organizations formed to protect land that preserves the open spaces, natural areas, scenic character, farm lands, forests, historic sites, watersheds, and drinking water supplies that define the character of our communities and our state.
-Collectively, land trusts are preserving the special places that are our heritage and will be our legacy for future generations.
+The Rhode Island Land Trust Council is a coalition of the state’s land trusts - community-based organizations formed to protect our special places: the scenic open spaces, natural areas, farms, forests, historic sites, watersheds, and drinking water supplies that define the character of our communities and our state.
+Land trusts are protecting our heritage so that it will be a legacy for future generations.

 Photo credit: David Thalmann, Aquidneck Land Trust